Price: £550pp (all inclusive except travel)

 - Accommodation in Traigh House (private walled garden, grand piano, kitchen with aga, washing facilities, drying room, log fires, central heating, linen and towels, games room and wifi included)

-- Swimming, assisted by safety boats where required and always escorted by swim guide/s
+- Swimming, assisted by safety boats if required and always escorted by swim guide/s

 - Traditional home-cooked lunches